planetfederal/qgis-geoserver-plugin/README.rst

 	$ paver setup
 	$ paver install

 The first command will fetch the dependencies required by the plugin.
 The second one will install the plugin in your local QGIS plugins folder.
+In case you have already downloadd the GeoServer Explorer plugin, this second step will silently fail, in order to make it work go to your local plugin directory (e.g., "$HOME/.qgis2/python/plugins" and remove the "geoserverexplorer" folder, then run ``paver install`` again).
 Open QGIS and you should already see the GeoServer Explorer plugin available in your QGIS plugin manager.

 Documentation
 -------------